 You can stop, pause, and continue the recording as needed.
 To change the recording to a WMV file for Windows playback open the Webex Recording Editor, open and select your recorded Webex meeting, and then choose File > Export To from the menu.

 Browse to the location where you stored the Webex recording and then click OK to start the conversion process.

-Once the process is complete, you should now have a WMV file you can upload to your server for others to download.
+Once the process is complete, you should now have a WMV file you can upload to your web server for others to download.

 Can You Record a GoToWebinar?

 GoToWebinar has the added advantage of being able to start a recording automatically.
-As many first time Webinar hosts can attest, this is a handy resource which eliminates the challenge of trying to remember to click start when the session begins.
+As many first time Webinar hosts can attest, this is a handy resource that eliminates the challenge of trying to remember to click start when the session begins.

 Some More Webinar Tips